 [1-11C]acetate and [11C]choline (and [18F]choline) are not excreted in urine, and can therefore provide good-quality images of bladder cancer and lymph node metastases; however, inflammation and infection can lead to false positives, and routine use is not yet recommended (Schröder et al., 2012; Salminen et al., 2016).
 In a prospective study, [1-11C]acetate PET/MRI was shown to be feasible for staging of bladder cancer (Salminen et al., 2018).

-In PET imaging the anatomical CT or MR image usually cannot be used to delineate the bladder or bladder wall, because filling of the bladder during the scan can change the size and position of the organ (Bretin et al., 2017).
+In PET imaging the anatomical CT or MR image usually cannot be used to delineate the bladder or bladder wall, because filling of the bladder during the scan changes the size and position of the organ (Bretin et al., 2017).

 Anjos DA, Etchebehere ECSC, Ramos CD, Santos AO, Albertotti C, Camargo EE.
 18F-FDG PET/CT delayed images after diuretic for restaging invasive bladder cancer.
 J Nucl Med.
 2007; 48(5): 764-770. doi: 10.2967/jnumed.106.036350.